Jota, Mac Allister, Chiesa: full Liverpool injury list and potential return games

 Federico Chiesa - muscle

 The winger has had a frustrating time since his summer arrival from Juventus, playing only three times.
 Liverpool are being cautious with Chiesa and made a sensible decision to get him minutes for the under-21s on the same evening as the Newcastle game.
-The Italy international netted during an hour-long cameo and will now be assessed.
+The Italy international netted during an hour-long cameo and now the Reds must weigh up his progress.

-Potential return game: Everton (A), Saturday 7 December or Girona (A), Tuesday 10 December.
+Potential return game: Girona (A), Tuesday 10 December or Fulham (H), Saturday 14 December.

 Kostas Tsimikas - ankle

-The left-back has missed the previous three matches and was spotted in a protective boot and using crutches before the Manchester City victory.
-Tsimikas won’t be back for weekend, though.
+The left-back has missed the previous three matches and was spotted in a protective boot and using crutches before the 2-0 Manchester City victory.
+Tsimikas was not set to be back for Everton and Slot admitted in his pre-match press conference the Greece international would be a ‘bit longer’ than Alisson, Jota and Chiesa.

 Alexis Mac Allister - suspension

 The Argentina midfielder must serve a one-match ban in the Premier League after picking up his fifth booking at Newcastle.
-Mac Allister has also been handed a one-match Champions League suspension, meaning he won’t feature against Girona next week.
+It was supposed to be in place against Everton but will now carry over to the Fulham encounter.
+Mac Allister has also been handed a one-match Champions League suspension, meaning he won’t feature against Girona

 Ibrahima Konate - knee